Enlargement and Article 10

 At the Bucharest Summit in April 2008, Allied leaders took a number of steps related to the future enlargement of the Alliance.
 Several decisions concerned countries in the Western Balkans (see Milestones below).
 The Allies see the closer integration of Western Balkan countries into Euro-Atlantic institutions as essential to ensuring long-term self-sustaining stability in this region, where NATO has been heavily engaged in peace-support operations since the mid-1990s.
 Albania and Croatia joined the Alliance in April 2009; Montenegro in June 2017; and the Republic of North Macedonia in March 2020.

-Allied leaders also agreed at Bucharest that Georgia and Ukraine, which were already engaged in Intensified Dialogues with NATO, will one day become members.
+Allied Leaders also agreed at Bucharest that Georgia and Ukraine, which were already engaged in Intensified Dialogues with NATO, will one day become members.
 In December 2008, Allied foreign ministers decided to enhance opportunities for assisting the two countries in efforts to meet membership requirements by making use of the framework of the NATO-Ukraine Commission (which has since become the NATO-Ukraine Council) and the NATO-Georgia Commission – without prejudice to further decisions which may be taken about their applications to join the MAP.
 (For further information on NATO's cooperation with Georgia and Ukraine see pages on Relations with Georgia and Relations with Ukraine.)

-In May 2022, Finland and Sweden declared their intent to join NATO, and jointly presented their official letters of application to Secretary General Jens Stoltenberg.
+In May 2022, Finland and Sweden declared their intent to join NATO, and jointly presented their official letters of application to former Secretary General Jens Stoltenberg.
 This followed Russia's unprovoked invasion of Ukraine (which commenced in February 2022), a move that shattered peace in Europe and interrupted the rules-based international order.
 After taking part in the NATO Summit in Madrid in June, Finland and Sweden completed accession talks at NATO Headquarters in Brussels on 4 July, confirming their willingness and ability to meet the political, legal and military obligations and commitments of NATO membership.
 On 5 July, Allies signed the Accession Protocols for Finland and Sweden, which then became Invitees, attending NATO meetings under that title until all Allies ratify the Accession Protocols according to their national procedures.
 Following the ratification of Finland's Accession Protocol by all NATO Allies, the country was formally invited to accede to the Washington Treaty (also known as the North Atlantic Treaty), and joined the Alliance on 4 April 2023.
-By early 2024, Sweden’s Accession Protocol had also been ratified by all Allies according to their national procedures, after which the country became a full NATO member on 7 March 2024 .
+By early 2024, Sweden’s Accession Protocol had also been ratified by all Allies according to their national procedures, after which the country became a full NATO member on 7 March 2024.

 Milestones

-• expand timeline
+• Show timeline

 4 April 1949: Signature of the North Atlantic Treaty by 12 founding members: Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom and the United States.
 Article 10 of the Treaty provides the basis for NATO's "open door policy".